alibabacloud-howto/solution-mongodb-multiregion-sync/README.md

 ### Deployment
 #### Terraform

+If you are the 1st time to use Terraform, please refer to [https://github.com/alibabacloud-howto/terraform-templates](https://github.com/alibabacloud-howto/terraform-templates) to learn how to install and use the Terraform on different operating systems.

 Use this terraform script ([https://github.com/alibabacloud-howto/solution-mongodb-multiregion-sync/blob/main/deployment/terraform/main.tf](https://github.com/alibabacloud-howto/solution-mongodb-multiregion-sync/blob/main/deployment/terraform/main.tf)) to provision the resource including VPC, ECS, MongoDB on 2 regions.
 Later public IP endpoint will be used for MongoShake on ECS to connect the MongoDB on another region.